ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

   - Assign the **Default Scheme** to **Keyboard & Mouse**
   - Assign the **Defaulat Map** to **Player**

-Behavior: Choose how input should be processed:

-Invoke Unity Events – Calls UnityEvents when Actions are triggered (good for beginners / visual workflow).
+### Choosing a Behavior

+The Behavior setting determines how the Player Input component sends input to your game.
+There are three main options:

+ - **Invoke Unity Events:**
+  - Triggers UnityEvents when Actions occur.
+  - Easy for beginners or visual workflows because you can assign functions directly in the Inspector.

+- **Send Messages**
-Send Messages – Calls methods on the GameObject with the same name as the Action.
+  - Calls methods on the GameObject that have the same name as the Action.
+  - Lightweight, good if you want to keep things organized in scripts without using UnityEvents.

+- **Broadcast Messages**
-Broadcast Messages – Sends messages to all child objects (less common).
+  - Sends input messages to all child objects of the Player GameObject.
+  - Less common, but useful if multiple components need to react to the same Action.